iivanoo/covid-apps-observer/data/data_us/reports/resources/com.baptisthealth.android.bark.virtualcare___12.9.01.000_00/report.md

 > This new way to visit with physicians is becoming new normal.<br> :date: __2020-04-15 16:28:57__

 > Wonderful!
 Dr. Gartman is the best!!<br> :date: __2020-04-07 21:53:58__

-> Very nice visit with my doctor while I'm sitting at home.
-Thank you so much for all your help.<br> :date: __2020-04-03 21:07:10__